owncloud/ocis/docs/extensions/storage/proposedchanges.md

 ## URL escaped string representation of a CS3 reference

-For the `/dav/spaces/` endpoint we need to encode the *reference* in a url compatible way.
+For the spaces concept we introduced the `/dav/spaces/` endpoint.
+It encodes a cs3 *reference* in a URL compatible way.
 1. We can separate the path using a `/`: `/dav/spaces/<spaceid>/<path>`
-2. The `spaceid` currently is a cs3 resourceid, consisting of `<storageid>` and `<nodeid>`.
-Since the nodeid might contain `/` eg. for the local driver we have to urlencode the spaceid.
+2. The `spaceid` currently is a cs3 resourceid, consisting of `<storageid>` and `<opaqueid>`.
+Since the opaqueid might contain `/` eg. for the local driver we have to urlencode the spaceid.

 To access resources by id we need to make the `/dav/meta/<resourceid>` able to list directories...
 Otherwise id based navigation first has to look up the path.
 Or we use the libregraph api for id based navigation.